🚨 Student loan news is breaking on what seems like a weekly basis, we will do our best to keep this post updated; last updated as of 1/2024 🚨

 Federal loans have a 6-month grace period after leaving school before borrowers must begin repaying the loan.
 There are additional options for deferment available if the student has a financial hardship.
 The CARES Act offered relief to student borrowers during the ongoing pandemic by pausing payments and issuing 0% interest rates.
-President Biden has extended the student loan memorandum until June 2023 (with payments resuming in August).

 Pro-Tip: Most physicians will benefit from starting their loan repayments right away and skipping the 6-month grace.
 Why?
 Well, with income driven repayment plans and likely a $0 income or very low income coming out of medical school, you can get those 6 PSLF payments finished for a likely monthly cost of $0.

 Monthly premiums may also be flexible depending on your income.
 These loans may be eligible for debt forgiveness based on the career or type of service the student pursues (for instance, those that enter into medicine, teaching, military service, and other types of public service — like you!).